HwWobbe/MwsH/ReadMe.md

 ### Notes:

 - resolve communications problem
-  -  strive for consensus
+  -  strive for consensus.
-    -  "common statement" goal
+    -  "common statement" goal.
       - review and refine each week.
        - consider the endgame for this matter.